vladimir-sviridenko/cv/cv.md

 ### Experience
 You can check [my latest code](https://bitbucket.org/Vladimir_Sviridenko/sviridenko-furniture-website), where I'm developing a shop website for my family business.
 Also I've tried bootstrap, scss and webpack.
-It's on my [Bitbucket](https://bitbucket.org/Vladimir_Sviridenko/)
+That's all on my [Bitbucket](https://bitbucket.org/Vladimir_Sviridenko/)

 ### Education
 I was learning in Mogilev BRU university for 3 years as Software Engineer.